plinder-org/plinder/scripts/slurm/README.md

 assignment.
 The compact release file `exports/all_interface_qcov.parquet` contains the query and target interface IDs, both side coverages, and the final directional 0--100 similarity.
 Positive scores below the lowest clustering threshold are retained.
+The same shard pass also records each interface side's independently best side-to-side coverage as `interface_side_qcov`; those intermediate edges drive half-interface clustering without constraining a side to the chain assignment that maximized the product.

 Derived per-ligand system scores are generation intermediates used for graph clustering, not release artifacts.
 Before scattering them, estimate work from